 While some carriers aren’t designed for back carrying at all, it’s never a good idea to put your infant on your back until he’s at least six months.
 It’s just better to have an eye on your younger baby.

 Different ages and sizes of babies do better in different carriers.
 And on top of that, different carrier types lend themselves better to different situations.
-So after having experimented for five and a half years, here’s my comprehensive list of the best carriers.
+So after having experimented for six years, here’s my comprehensive list of the best carriers.

-Best soft stretchy wrap – The Boba wrap
+✅ Best baby carrier for newborns and infants – The Boba wrap

 My very favorite carrier for a newborn?
 A stretchy wrap.
 It keeps your baby all snuggly and safe beside you, and it’s soft yet supportive.